-Knowing that though imperfectly done, it is done in all sincerity, in accordance with his wish, and aided by his Disciples, and may therefore, imperfect as it is, aid to fulfill the glorious promise of St. John, made sixteen years ago,
+Knowing that though imperfectly done, it is done in all sincerity, in accordance with his wish, and aided by his Disciples, and may therefore, imperfect as it is, aid to fulfill the glorious promise of St. John, made sixteen years ago, per a service a service a service and serv

-That the whole world should how to the truth.
+That the whole world should bow to the truth.

-"Primitive Christianity" is a result of sixty years' labor by a truth seeking scientist, leading him as a professor of physiology in several medical colleges and an original explorer of nature, to solve the problems which colleges had left unsolved and which are the most important problems as to human welfare that have ever demanded solution.
+"PRIMITIVE CHRISTIANITY" is a result of sixty years' labor by a truth seeking scientist, leading him as a professor of physiology in several medical colleges and an original explorer of nature, to solve the problems which colleges had left unsolved and which are the most important problems as to human welfare that have ever demanded solution.

-These investigations leading up from anatomy physiology and therapeutics to the brain, the soul, and the cternal life of man, required an understanding of that higher sphere of life, the world in which immortality is realized, and the relations of the mortal to the immortal, concerning which the world has been so long wandering in the dark, never finding anything which an honest scientific and critical mind could recognize as satisfactory.
+These investigations leading up from anatomy physiology and therapeutics to the brain, the soul, and the eternal life of man, required an understanding of that higher sphere of life, the world in which immortality is realized, and the relations of the mortal to the immortal, concerning which the world has been so long wandering in the dark, never finding anything which an honest scientific and critical mind could recognize as satisfactory.
 It was therefore necessary to find the clear comprehensive view that science would sanction, which would also satisfy those religious principles which equally demand satisfaction, but which have never been satisfied by science.